nellshamrell/rustacean-station.org/_transcriptions/014-transcription.md

 And the `..` pattern I was describing just now lets you ignore parts of a list, not actually name them.
-And so, kind of, like, throw them away, like you would expect from seeing an underscore in a pattern or in a "let".
+And so, kind of, like, throw them away, like you would expect from seeing an underscore in a pattern or in a `let`.
 And so if you want to name a pattern in Rust, this was kind of the crux of the syntax issue which held up this RFC for a long time, which is, what kind of syntax we want to actually have for this.
 If somebody actually wants to name the rest of the